numpy/numpy/doc/source/user/absolute_beginners.rst

 doesn't need to be specified.)

-If you want to learn more about C and Fortran order, you can `read more about the internal organization of NumPy arrays here <https://numpy.org/devdocs/reference/internals.html>`_.
+If you want to learn more about C and Fortran order, you can :ref:`read more about the internal organization of NumPy arrays here <numpy-internals>`.
 Essentially, C and Fortran orders have to do with how indices correspond to the order the array isstored in memory.
 In Fortran, when moving through the elements of a two dimensional array as it is stored in memory, the **first**